Lesbian wine

 Lesbian wine is wine made on the Greek island of Lesbos in the Aegean Sea.
 The island has a long history of winemaking dating back to at least the 7th century BC when it was mentioned in the works of Homer.
 During this time the area competed with the wines of Chios for the Greek market.
 An apocryphal account details one of the brothers of the poet Sappho as a merchant trading Lesbian wine with the Greek colony of Naucratis in Egypt.
-The most noted Lesbsian wine was known as Pramnian which draws similarities today to the Hungarian wine Eszencia.
+The most noted Lesbian wine was known as Pramnian which draws similarities today to the Hungarian wine Eszencia.
 The popularity of Lesbian wine continued into Roman times where it was highly valued along with other Aegean wines of Chios, Thasos and Kos.